This post is also available in Français.

 Some attacks will rely on convincing your servers and endpoints to send HTTP requests to specific destinations, leaking data or grabbing malware to download in your infrastructure.
 To help solve that challenge, you can layer HTTP inspection, virus scanning, and logging in Cloudflare’s network.

-If you completed Step Two above, you can use the same on-ramp that you configured to upgrade UPD and TCP traffic where Cloudflare’s Secure Web Gateway can apply HTTP filtering and logging to the requests leaving your network.
+If you completed Step Two above, you can use the same on-ramp that you configured to upgrade UDP and TCP traffic where Cloudflare’s Secure Web Gateway can apply HTTP filtering and logging to the requests leaving your network.
 If you need more granular control, you can deploy Cloudflare’s client software to build rules that only apply to specific endpoints in your infrastructure.

 Like every other layer in this security model, you can also only allow your servers to connect to an approved list of destinations.
 Cloudflare’s Secure Web Gateway will allow and log those requests and block attempts to reach any other destinations.